Our casual Ferla baby alpaca blend suit

 Tell yourself that these three fabrics are among the most sober that you can find at Ferla.
 I'll let you imagine the rest! (photo credit: Ferla)

 They are specialists in baby alpaca, they have entire fabric collections on this theme.
-It's a material that is not easy to work with creatively and they always come up with super cool designs.
-Moreover, very, very few Italian drapers venture out.
+It is a material that is not easy to work with creatively and they always offer super cool designs.
+Besides, very very few Italian drapers venture into it.

 They also use mohair extensively, as they are very fond of these luxurious and fluffy wools.

-Ferla is my little pleasure when I'm in a professional salon.
-I absolutely want to stop by their stand (much too small and discreet compared to their added value, you don't come across it by chance) because you'll be amazed by their new fabrics.
+Ferla is a bit of a treat for me when I'm at a trade show.
+I absolutely have to go to their stand (far too small and discreet compared to their added value, you don't stumble upon it by chance) because you'll be amazed by their new fabrics.

 A Prince of Wales with a baby alpaca, cotton, polyamide blend